-The ABS will perform a dash indicator lamp check and self-diagnostic test each time the ignition is switched to the on position.
+The ABS will perform a dash indicator lamp check and self-diagnostic test each time the ignition is switched to the ON position.

-◆ When the ignition is turned on, the ABS indicator illuminates momentarily (3 seconds) verifying the self-diagnostic test.
+◆ When the ignition is turned on, the ABS indicator illuminates momentarily (three seconds) verifying the self-diagnostic test.
 If the ABS indicator light remains on, or illuminates while the motorhome is being operated, this indicates a fault in the anti-lock brake system.
 This fault will not affect normal service braking.
-The motorhome will need to go to a service center to repair the problem.
+Take the motorhome to a service center for repairs.